-Seems he was down at the Courthouse last week, Shoutin' and wavin' his arms, 'Cause the town hall clerk said he had to pay tax To help Chrysler and Home Dairy Farms.
+He was down at the Courthouse just this last week, Shoutin' and wavin' his arms, 'Cause the town hall clerk said he had to pay tax To help Chrysler and Home Dairy Farms.

-They're in bankruptcy, you know, National security's at stake, So the leaders said chip in and pay, So the farmers and Chrysler can make
+They're in bankruptcy, you know.
+National security at stake.
+So the leaders said chip in and pay, So the farmers and Chrysler can make

-A profit for shareholders out on the ridge, The ones that live fancy and win All the favors of life, far from mobile home life, And Johnny says he won't give in.
+A profit for shareholders out on the ridge, Where the fancy rich folks win With steak and wine, far from mobile home life, And Johnny says he won't give in.

 "I'll pay when hell's solid froze over."
-He said, "No!" with a stamp of his foot, And the town hall clerk, with a sly crooked grin, Made a note in his giant green book.
+He said, "No!" with a stamp of his foot.
+And the town hall clerk, with a sly crooked grin, Made a note in his giant green book.

-Poor Johnny, he just won't give in to the rest.
-He fights hard and sometimes he wins.
+Poor Johnny, he just won't give in like the rest.
+He fights hard, and sometimes he wins.
 And, when he talks back in that way that he does, He gives his wife Jacqueline grins.

 She thinks just like he does.
-Well she does you know.
+Well, she does you know.
 She likes Johnny just as he is.
 They've a place out back of the diner on Tenth, A lean-to garage, and at least thirteen kids.